 Ultimately, what this entire frenzy shows is that we need a productive discussion on how to make blatantly unskilled riding a nonissue.
 I can promise you that torching some AA rider from behind your computer screen will not.
 Or torching the judges for that matter (judging is a whole other issue we need to tackle…).
 I’m fairly certain judges cannot, at present, eliminate for poor riding.
 And if they eliminate for abuse, they darn well better be able to prove it, which can be tricky.
 So perhaps we need a rule that allows them to ring out based on subpar riding?
 Again, let’s discuss.

-Unfortunately, Shelley Browning is not the only rider out there in way over her head (I bet all of you can think of people you know or show with); she is just the most recent to be caught on film and blasted across the internet.
+Unfortunately, this rider is not the only rider out there in way over her head (I bet all of you can think of people you know or show with); she is just the most recent to be caught on film and blasted across the internet.
 Even if she’s made to feel awful enough that she leaves the sport (and is that what we really want if she is just uneducated but receptive to learning?), that doesn’t fix the others who are doing the same thing.